 “What’s your age, gender, and where are you from?”

-On Ticktock and social media, “it” can also mean:
+On modern platforms like TikTok and Instagram, IT can also mean:

 - “As hell”